ognistik/kiki-ai-workflow/README.md

   <img width="600" src="Kiki/assets/images/screenshot02.jpg">
 </p>

-* **The "ko" (or Kiki options) keyword provides a menu of actions you can perform on your Kiki data files.
-T**his menu will automatically populate after you have engaged in at least one chat.
-Press and hold the CMD key while selecting any option to reveal your data directory.
-Additionally, you can tap the SHIFT key to quickly preview the file associated with the selected action.
+* **The "ko" (or Kiki options) keyword provides a menu of actions you can perform on your Kiki data files.** This menu will automatically populate after you have engaged in at least one chat.
+Press and hold the CMD key while selecting file-related options to reveal your data directory.
+Additionally, you can tap the SHIFT key (or CMD Y) to quickly preview the file associated with the selected action.
+The Whisper AI Transcription option offers different options with the CMD, OPT, and SHIFT modifiers.

 <p align="center">
   <img width="600" src="Kiki/assets/images/screenshot03.jpg">